-• Full partnership: With this approach, researchers collaborate with the community and consider the diverse interests of the group when formulating a culturally sensitive and competent intervention, identifying the research question(s), collecting data, analyzing and interpreting data, and disseminating research findings.

-- Ad hoc involvement: In this category, the population of interest and the community are asked to provide input after the intervention has been implemented or after the research question has been posed.
+- Full partnership: With this approach, researchers collaborate with the community and consider the diverse interests of the group when formulating a culturally sensitive and competent intervention, identifying the research question(s), collecting data, analyzing and interpreting data, and disseminating research findings. - Ad hoc involvement: In this category, the population of interest and the community are asked to provide input after the intervention has been implemented or after the research question has been posed.
 The targeted group may be viewed as an ad-hoc advisory group. - No involvement in the process: In some cases, researchers include racial and ethnic minorities in the sample, but they do not attempt to target the intervention to the specific group, nor do they attempt to gain insight into the group's perspective about the intervention. - No diversity represented in the sample: Some researchers do not actively recruit diverse racial and ethnic minorities in the study sample.
 If there is some diversity in the sample, there are no sufficient numbers to be able to conduct statistically valid analyses.

 Another way to explore the issue of cultural competency is through the debate about emic and etic perspectives.
 The etic perspective maintains that, along important dimensions, all humans are basically similar.
 On the other hand, the emic perspective argues that it is vital for professionals to begin from the paradigm that unique cultural characteristics exist in various cultural groups.
 This emic orientation acknowledges individual differences within culturally different populations while simultaneously viewing clients/patients within the context of their primary cultural group [40].
 It is believed that etic interventions can be used for all groups and if modification is necessary, it would be minimal.

+This is also referred to as universal psychotherapy, which argues that the mechanism for change is the same for all clients.
+According to this perspective, all individuals share common denominators (e.g., psychological qualities or attributes) [91].
 In contrast, emic interventions focus on formulating interventions that reflect the group's characteristics and value systems, with the belief that these interventions will be more effective for the target group [41].
+The emic perspective calls for racial/ethnic psychotherapies or cultural adaptation treatments, whereby interventions are specifically tailored to the specific group [91].
 Either approach may be taken when conducting evidence-based practice.
 However, the emic perspective is considered culturally sensitive and ethically sound, and these interventions may have a greater likelihood of success.

 When implementing evidence-based social work practice, it is important to consider how evidencebased practice translates when working with culturally and racially diverse clients and the potential controversies.
-A research study's ecologic validity may be in question if the intervention is only tested and shown effective with white, middleclass clients [42].
+A research study's ecologic validity may be in question if the intervention is only tested and shown effective with white, middle-class clients [42].
 In other words, practitioners should determine if there is a gap between the client's ethnocultural experience and background and the attributes of the research population [42].
 The litmus test may be if there is some evidence that demonstrates the intervention's effectiveness with a specific racial or ethnic minority group and the community has come to own or accept the intervention to a certain degree [39].